 The Freight forwarder invoice the buyer for the total amount (Import duties and VAT).

 b.
-Declare the amount of Imported goods on the quarterly or yearly VAT declaration form
+Declare the importation value on the quarterly or yearly VAT declaration form

 All VAT registered companies in the European Union must fill in a quarterly or yearly (sometimes even monthly) VAT declaration.

 In the VAT form, there are fields for declaring the total amount of Imported goods, from which the local tax authorities can calculate a VAT amount.